rlivingsus/misc/AllBooks.md

 - Weinberg, Robert: Blood War
 - Weir, Andy: Project Hail Mary
 - Westerfeld, Scott: Leviathan
+- White, Alex: A Big Ship at the Edge of the Universe
+- White, Richard: Who Killed Jane Stanford?
 - Wickre, Karen: Take the Work out of Networking
 - Williams, Tad: Memory, Sorrow, and Thorn
 - Williams, Walter Jon: This is Not a Game